Glenfield Farm: Outbuildings

-Originally a 600 acre grant to Dr Charles Throsby in 1809.
+Originally a 600 acre grant to Charles Throsby in 1809.
 Part of 1500 acres granted to Throsby in the Minto area.
 Macquarie passed through the farm on his 1810 tour of inspection, implying that farm buildings were likely to have been built around that time.

 In 1859 the farm of 1000 acres was leased as a working dairy farm with a mile of river frontage to the George's River, including large areas of rye, field peas, corn and sugarcane as well as 200 fruit trees and vegetable gardens.
 An underground dairy produced quality butter.
 Outbuildings included piggeries, cow yards, two large farm sheds, four new farm huts and a substantial brick four-stall stable and coach house with a granary above.

 Early 20th century, it was subdivided and sold by Archer Broughton Throsby, although he was recorded as still residing at Glenfield Farm on his death in 1925.
 In 1920 James Freeland Leacock, who had married a descendant of the Broughton family of Appin, bought Glenfield for a dairy farm.
 Surviving elements such as old fenceposts remain on the estate.

 Garden

 The key elements of its garden are the 19th century Moreton Bay fig (Ficus macrophylla) and early 20th century pepper trees, the old water cistern and terracing of the northern garden area, including the tennis court.
 A clump of giant bamboo (Bambusa balcooa) defines one edge of the garden.
-Younger trees include Bunya Bunya pine (Araucaria bidwillii) a pair of which flank the front door facing west.
+Younger trees include bunya-bunya pine (Araucaria bidwillii) a pair of which flank the front door facing west.

 Two bunya pines (Araucaria bidwillii) have been planted on axis with the western entrance door of the homestead.
 A clump of gian bamboo defines the edge of the gardene area of the farm.
 Silky oaks (Grevillea robusta), African olives (Olea africana), pepper trees / peppercorns (Schinus areira), and more recent eucalypts make up the dominant tree canopy around the homestead complex.